 Upon returning from Banff to my new home city of Halifax, Nova Scotia, I was swept up into an exciting and rewarding career as a communications professional in the arts and cultural industries, where my writing and editing skills were in demand.
 Fifteen years (and two children) later, I decided to return my focus to book publishing.
 In 2010, having worked as a freelance proofreader and copy-editor for several years, I did an online course in Substantive and Line Editing through Ryerson University.
 I finished top of my class and was recommended for the Rosemary Shipton Award for Excellence in Book Editing.

 I’m passionate about Canadian culture, from our literature to our music, theatre, dance, film, visual art, and so on.
 As a young person, I did extensive dance and music training and worked as a professional musician.
-I’ve also worked in theatre as a dramaturge and director and recently served on the jury for the Merritt Awards for professional theatre in Nova Scotia.
+I’ve also worked in theatre as a dramaturge and director and served on the jury for the Merritt Awards for professional theatre in Nova Scotia.

 Other activities and interests include travel, hiking, camping, and the environment.
 I’ve travelled extensively in Canada, from coast to coast and as far north as Whitehorse, and have lived in Prince Edward Island, Alberta, and Ontario, as well as Nova Scotia.
 I have some knowledge of French and an interest in languages in general.
+I also have a particular interest in Indigenous history and culture and am well-read in this area.

 All of these interests and experiences contribute to my work as an editor.
 I’d be delighted to bring this rich background to your project.